eu-digital-identity-wallet/eudi-docs-site/docs/Use Cases/Mobile Driving License/mDL Guides/mDL Issuer/mDL Issuance Workflow.md

 # Technical Deep Dive - mDL Issuance Workflow
 ## Development pre-requisites

-The reference implementation's preconditions listed in the relevant [section](./TBD) on the implementer's hub do apply to the mDL Issuer.
+The reference implementation's preconditions listed in the relevant section on the dev hub do apply to the mDL Issuer.

 Nevertheless, this section outlines essential integration dependencies and pre-requisites procedures for a national authority or organization (acting as the mDL Issuer) to successfully launch its mDL issuance solution using the EUDI Wallet Reference Implementation.